miztiik/scale-eks-with-keda/README.md

      The additional instructions for the security context allows KEDA to use the IRSA mounted secrets, as this is a patch for a known [github issue][6] around mounting secrets and permissions to access them.

-     After succesful deployment, confirm your keda operator is able to see the AWS secrets
+     After successful deployment, confirm your KEDA operator is able to see the AWS secrets

      ```sh
      helm list -A